open-life-science/open-life-science.github.io/about.md

 ## Becoming a mentee

-A mentee spend around 2 hours per week dedicated the program to attend cohort/mentor meetings and doing self-guided assignments.
+A mentee dedicates about 2 hours per week to the program to attend cohort/mentor meetings and doing self-guided assignments.

 Recruitment of the mentees will start in November.
 Stay tuned!